For traditional stores, collecting feedback is comparably easy because you can talk to your clients.

 To get feedback about a website, CRO professionals usually have two main sources.

 The first kind of sources are quantitative sources like Analytics tools and Heatmaps.
 These tools are great to get an overview of your visitors’ behavior on your website.
 What pages do they visit?
 On what pages do they exit?
 How long do they stay on your website?
 What percentage of visitors sign up or purchase?
-There are all sorts of questions these tools can help you answer.

 But these tools don’t tell you why your visitors are spending their time there.
 For example, they can tell you that a high proportion of visitors leave your website right away, but this doesn’t help you figure out why they’re leaving early.